• Skip to primary navigation

 Project Completion Deadline: Projects should have measurable impacts (i.e. plants, acres, hours, people reached, etc.) by July 6, 2026, with all funding spent by this date.
 Please note in your application if your project will not be complete by this time.

-Eligibility: All Texas Master Naturalist Chapters are eligible to apply to receive funding for one project.
+Eligibility: All Texas Master Naturalist Chapters are eligible to apply to receive funding.
 Projects submitted must first be coordinated with and approved by your chapter’s board locally.

 Project Considerations: